A Multiquadratic Field Generalization of Artin's Conjecture: Application of analytic number theory

 By Lemmas \ref{disjoint} and \ref{ccmult} we deduce $d$ is completely multiplicative.
 Combining this with Lemma \ref{ciscprime}, we have

 where $r_K \neq 0$ is a correction factor for those primes ramifying in $K/\mathbb{Q}$.
-This product is nonzero by Proposition \ref{nonzero}.
-Thus $d >0$, so $c > 0$ and the number of primes counted by $N(x)$ is infinite.
-We deduce $S$ has a positive density in the set of all primes.
-Combining this with Proposition \ref{proposition:norm-1}, we have proven the following theorem.
+We show this product is nonzero by proving the corresponding series is absolutely convergent.
+By elementary comparisons we deduce Applying Lemma \ref{clcount},